Pagwa River: History

-In its heyday, Pagwa was busy with commercial activity.
-Goods transported by rail to Pagwa for the Trade Post were unloaded from boxcars onto a long wooden chute that slid the goods downhill to the doorstep of the Post.
-Each year large wooden barges were constructed at Pagwa to float goods by steamer to villages along the Kenogami and Albany Rivers as far as Ogoki and Fort Albany.
+Goods transported by rail to Pagwa for the post were unloaded from boxcars onto a long wooden chute that slid the goods downhill to the doorstep of the post.
+Each year large wooden barges were constructed at Pagwa to float goods by steamer to villages along the Kenogami and Albany Rivers, as far as Ogoki and Fort Albany.
 The barges were built from douglas-fir timbers brought from British Columbia by rail (R. Ferris, 2010).